 Creating an incredible road trip throughout Western Iowa is easy to do.
 The Loess Hills National Scenic Byway, Western Skies Scenic Byway, White Pole Road Scenic Byway, Glacial Trail Scenic Byway, Lincoln Highway Heritage Byway and the Lewis and Clark National Historic Trail all have their paths carved into this big region.
 That’s a lot of miles on some well known roads, but there’s thousands of miles on county blacktops, gravel roads, urban centers and Main streets to explore.
 They’ll take you into countless communities and reveal beautiful Midwest scenery during your own gallivants every time.
 Then there’s the restaurants!
-Start scrolling and see the the thick-cut, juicy, slow cooked, smoked, charbroiled, pan-seared, grilled and just fantastic steaks we had on our travels during Season One of the beefiest promotion we’ve ever been on.
+Start scrolling and see the the thick-cut, juicy, slow cooked, smoked, charbroiled, pan-seared, grilled and downright delicious steaks we had on our travels during Season One of the beefiest promotion we’ve ever been on.
 Click on the links below, and experience our adventures in all the wonderful participating counties on the inaugural T-Bone Trail in Western Iowa!

 Directly on the Harlan town square and showcasing a wide range of dishes on their menu.
 The Purple Door T-Bone was the obvious choice for a Shelby County culinary getaway!

 The bowling alley that’s not a bowling alley anymore, and it’s still called the Bowling Alley!
 One of the juiciest Ribeyes we had on the entire trail.
-Sac County is full of public art and roadside attractions, so dig into this Bowling Alley steak in between all that picture taking!
+Sac County is full of public art and roadside attractions so dig into this Bowling Alley steak in between all that picture taking!